myadav01/Vocabulary-Builder/README.md

 ### Log in

 The first screen when you open the application will always be the log in screen.
-Here, either create a new user account or choose an existing user account from the drop down menu.
+Here, either create a new user account or choose an existing user account from the drop down menu:
+![log in](images/log-in.PNG)

 When creating your own user account, the following criteria must be met:
-![log in](images/log-in.PNG)

 * The first name and last name combined should be unique.
 E.g. two 'John Smith's are not allowed, but a 'John Adams' a 'John Smith' are fine.